 Something Good design festival, Bristol

-In it’s inaugural year, Something Good is the first of it’s kind in Bristol and promises to be a jam packed festival that focuses on creativity and the magic of the creative process.
+In it’s inaugural year, Something Good is the first of it’s kind in Bristol and promises to focus on creativity and the magic of the creative process.

 On Friday 6th October, the iconic building of St George’s plays host to a day of talks from a carefully curated team of top creatives.
 The line-up includes Snask, Anthony Burrill, Morag Myerscough, Trapped in Suburbia, Marta Veludo, Brendan Dawes, Wilfrid Wood and Gavin Strange.
 The day will be hosted by founder and editor-in-chief of Intern Magazine, Alec Dudson.